gammu/gammu/docs/manual/smsd/tables.rst

 History of schema versions:

+12
+    the changes only affect MySQL structure changing default values for timestamps from ``0000-00-00 00:00:00`` to ``CURRENT_TIMESTAMP()`` by using triggers, to update to this version, just execute triggers definition at the end of SQL file.
 11
     all fields for storing message text are no longer limited to 160 chars, but are arbitrary length text fields (1.25.92)